10. HOW SPIKE BELT DEPLOYS

 A. Regardless of the winder you use, it should be held by your non dominant hand to facilitate proper use.

-B. The Spike Belt is held with your other hand, and it includes 2 or 3 handles for deployment, by simply swinging the system into traffic.
+B. The Spike Belt is held with your other hand, and it includes 2 or 3 deployment straps for deployment, by simply swinging the system into traffic.

 A. The loop winder has a beveled side and allows rope to be released when it is twisted sideways, towards the intended deployment area.